Eve Stewart (rower): Early life

 Born and raised in the Netherlands, Stewart studied at the Amsterdam International Community School and the University of Iowa.
 She earned the bow seat of Iowa’s first varsity eight in her freshman year.
 That year, Iowa qualified for the NCAA finals for the first time in 16 years.
 The following season she was in the stroke position as they returned to the NCAA finals.

 Career

 She was named in the U-23 Dutch National Team for the 2018 World Rowing Championships in Poznań, Poland.

 In 2023, she rowed in a pair with Eleanor Brinkhoff and the duo finished fourth in the GB rowing team winter assessments.

 She was named by Great Britain for the World Rowing Cup I in Varese, Italy in April 2024, to compete in the eight and the four.
 She won a silver medal as part of the eight.
 She was subsequently named for the silver medal winning women's eight at the 2024 European Rowing Championships in Szeged, Hungary.

 She won a bronze medal as part of the Great Britain eight at the 2024 Summer Olympics.
 She is also the first University of Iowa rower to qualify for the Olympics and win a medal.

+In August 2026, she was a silver medalist in the women's eight at the 2026 European Rowing Championships.
+She also won a silver medal at the 2026 World Rowing Championships in Amsterdam, in August 2026 as part of the Women's eight.